banner

 ByteDance Second Round Interview Questions Record

 Yesterday afternoon, I participated in two interviews.
 The first round of the interview with Kuaishou went smoothly and I passed.
-I thought the second round of the interview with ByteDance wouldn't be too difficult, but I ended up being overwhelmed...
-Here, I will record the topics that I didn't know or wasn't clear about for review purposes (sad.
+I thought the second round of the interview with ByteDance wouldn't be too difficult, but it turned out to be extremely challenging...
+I will record the topics that I didn't know or wasn't clear about here for review (sad.

-Do you have an understanding of CPU cache structure?
+Do you have any understanding of CPU cache structure?#

 Reference articles: